eemilhaa/walkability-analysis/README.md

 ![Graph comparison](docs/graph_comparison.png)
 *Picture 2.
 The original (left) and simplified (right) graphs side by side*

 The simplification nearly halved the intersection count: from 177 207 to 96 414.
-Still, a bunch of nodes isn't really informative, so
+Still, a bunch of nodes isn't really an informative display of the data.
+To better visualize the network density I used matplotlib's hexbin functionality.
+Below are Warsaw's intersections aggregated to a 75x75 grid of hexagons (picture 2).

 ![Intersection grid](docs/intersection_hexbin.png)

 ### 2. Network analysis